chaeyun-sim/100_days_of_python/README.md

 # 100 days of python
-Bootcamp by Angela Yu at Udemy
+Bootcamp by Angela Yu from Udemy

 started 2022.
 08. 09